Ecotrust-Canada/em-control-box/README.md

 # How To Contribute

 On a development system (you must choose this in grub, when booting, rather than a production image), the project source code is saved in /opt/em.
+To access a terminal, type `ctrl-alt-f1` and log in.
 First get a fresh version of the code in your dev environment:

 ```
 cd /opt/em